berniemanu/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview:
+This analysis gives us a chance to use Machine learning statistical algorithms to make predictions.
+Jill has asked my help to evaluative and predict credit risk using Machine learning.

 ## Results:
 ### Deliverable 1: Using oversampling RandomOverSampler and SMOTE algorithms to resample the data, then use the undersampling ClusterCentroids algorithm.